 Education: Master of Arts, Industrial Technology, Building Science, Appalachian State University, 2005

 Bachelor of Science and Business Administration, Real Estate & Urban Analysis, Appalachian State University, 2000

 Bio: Lauren has been serving at WCU since 2005.
 She became the Energy Manager for the Facilities Management Department in 2007.
-Her focus includes creating a holistic approach to integrating sustainability and energy conservation systematically across the campus and community.
-It is a dynamic goal that includes all areas of campus and involves wearing many hats from campus programs, technical competencies, and strategic planning.
+In 2014 she transitioned into her current role as Chief Sustainability Officer.
+Her focus includes taking a holistic approach to integrating sustainability and waste reduction systematically across the campus and community.
+It is a dynamic goal that includes utilizing campus as a living learning laboratory for student engagement, research, and high impact learning.
 Her family includes her husband Blair and two young boys, Harper and Myles.
 In her free time, she likes to enjoy time outside with her family, hiking, traveling, playing in her garden, and being a mom.